Why Is My Dog Or Cat’s Blood Bicarbonate Level Low Or High?

 Diseases that can cause your pet’s blood to be too acidic (=low pH, low bicarb) include kidney disease chronic diarrhea, diabetes in cats or in dogs, and Addison’s disease and antifreeze poisoningAny situation that causes metabolic acidosis will also cause low bicarb readings.

-In humans, lung disease, aspirin overdoses, ingestion of methyl or ethyl alcohol or metformin, overconsumption of iron supplements, exposure to exhaust fumes, consumption of toxic plants such as oleander, henna, castor beans, collinus. have all caused low blood bicarbonate.
+In humans, lung disease, aspirin overdoses, ingestion of methyl or ethyl alcohol or metformin, over consumption of iron supplements, exposure to exhaust fumes, consumption of toxic plants such as oleander, henna, castor beans, collinus. have all caused low blood bicarbonate.
 How cats and dogs might be affected by these agents is unknown.

 When Might My Cat or Dog’s Bicarbonate Level Be High?